37 100 Years of Conflicts, Conquests and No Muhammad

 Bob: You can’t talk about war enough.

 Uzza: The first Fitna as it is called was a result of the assassination of Uthman, the third successor to Muhammad as leader of the believers, the meaning of caliph.
 The murder resulted in the first bloody war of succession.
-It ended after the assassination of his successor Ali by a disgruntled allie.
-His eldest son Hasan, not caring to suffer a similar fate, accepted a rich endowment from his father's challenger, Muawiyah, and the Governor of Syria was proclaimed caliph and Damascus became the capital of the caliphate.
+It ended shortly after the assassination of Uthman’s successor Ali by a disgruntled ally who objected to Ali making peace overtures to another challenger for the caliphate, Muawiyah the Governor of Syria.
+Ali’s eldest son, Hasan, thought it prudent to accept a rich endowment from Muawiyah to abandon his claim to the throne of Muhammad, his grandfather, and the Governor of Syria was proclaimed the new caliph and Damascus became the capital of the caliphate.

 Bob: That would mean that two of the Prophet's immediate successors were assassinated.